AndrewSales/XQS/README.md

 ## Query language binding
 Your schema *must* specify a `queryBinding` value of : `xquery`, `xquery3` or `xquery31`, in any combination of upper or lower case.

+## Inclusion and expansion

+These are not yet supported: see [#6](https://github.com/AndrewSales/XQS/issues/6).
+If your schema makes use of these, consider using a tool such as [SchXslt](https://github.com/schxslt/schxslt) to perform these steps in the meantime.

 **CAUTION** When compiling, avoid using the XQS namespace (`http://www.andrewsales.com/ns/xqs`) in your schema, which XQS uses for variables internal to the application.